MicroFocus/octane-vscode-plugin/README.md

-# Visual Studio Code for ValueEdge
+# Visual Studio Code for Core Software Delivery Platform

-With the ValueEdge Visual Studio Code plugin, you can do your ValueEdge work (on stories, defects, tasks, and so on) directly within the Visual Studio Code development framework.
+With the Core Software Delivery Platform Visual Studio Code plugin, you can do your Core Software Delivery Platform work (on stories, defects, tasks, and so on) directly within the Visual Studio Code development framework.

 ## Description

-Using the plugin, developers can connect to an ValueEdge workspace, view ValueEdge items, and make updates.
+Using the plugin, developers can connect to an Core Software Delivery Platform workspace, view Core Software Delivery Platform items, and make updates.

 The plugin supports two-way integration:
-- The plugin shows work item data from ValueEdge in VS Code;
+- The plugin shows work item data from Core Software Delivery Platform in VS Code;
-- Changes made in VS Code impact data in ValueEdge.
+- Changes made in VS Code impact data in Core Software Delivery Platform.

 ## Minimum requirements
-- ValueEdge version: 16.0.300 or later;
+- Core Software Delivery Platform version: 16.0.300 or later;
 - VS Code version: 1.56.0 or later.

 ## Additional info